-Maria Frederika Malmström is an Associate Professor at the Center for Middle Eastern Studies, where she, in January 2017, started a collaborative research project The Materiality of Suspicion and the Ambiguity
+Maria Frederika Malmström is Associate Professor at the Center for Middle Eastern Studies, where she, in January 2017, started a collaborative research project The Materiality of Suspicion and the Ambiguity

 of the Familiar: Nigerian and Egyptian Cityscapes together with Professor Mark LeVine, Dr Ulrika Trovalla and Eric Trovalla.
 The 5-year project is funded by FORMAS.
 In January 2018, she began the research project Making and Unmaking Masculinities and Religious Identities through the Politics of the Ear in Egypt.
 The 3-year research project is funded by RJ.
 She is currently Associate Research Scholar in the Department of Anthropology at Columbia University, New York City.